China snapped up nearly a third of NZ exports in 2019

 Total exports rose 4.7 per cent to $59.9b in 2019, while imports were up 1.3 per cent to $64.2b.
 The annual trade balance was a deficit of $4.3b, slightly narrower than the $4.7b tipped by economists in a Bloomberg poll.
 It was also well down from the $6.2b deficit in 2018.

 Milk powder, butter and cheese led the rise in annual exports, lifting 11 per cent to $15.8b.
-Preparations of milk, cereals, flour, and starch rose 23 per cent to $2.3b.
+Preparations of milk, cereals, flour and starch rose 23 per cent to $2.3b.
 This commodity group includes infant formula.

 On the import side of the ledger, consumption goods rose 5.1 per cent to $16.5b while intermediate goods lifted 0.9 per cent to $27.5b.
 Intermediate goods include turbo jets and turbo propellers, crude oil and some processed fuels and lubricants.
 Capital goods inched up 0.2 per cent to $13.6b.